 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 2 / 4

-A number of parties explicitly represent the interests of ethnic and religious minority groups, including several Tamil parties, as well as the Sri Lankan Muslim Congress, the country’s largest Muslim party.
-Tamil political parties and civilians faced less harassment and fewer hindrances in voting during 2015 presidential and parliamentary elections, compared to the 2010 elections.
+A number of parties explicitly represent the interests of ethnic and religious minority groups, including several Tamil parties and the Sri Lankan Muslim Congress, the country’s largest Muslim party.
+Tamil political parties and civilians faced less harassment and fewer hindrances in voting during 2015 presidential and parliamentary elections compared with the 2010 elections.
 However, systemic discrimination, including via language laws and naturalization procedures, negatively affects Tamils’ political participation.
-The interests of women are not well-represented in Sri Lankan politics, and women hold less than 6 percent of the seats in Parliament.
+The interests of women are not well represented in Sri Lankan politics, and women hold less than 6 percent of the seats in Parliament.

 C2.
 Are safeguards against official corruption strong and effective?
 2 / 4